endurodave/AsyncMulticastDelegateModern/README.md

 1. <code>AlarmCb</code> - the publisher delegate container instance.
 2. <code>+=</code> - add a function target to the container.
 3. <code>MakeDelegate</code> - creates a delegate instance.
-4. <code>&alarmSub</code> - an object pointer.
+4. <code>&alarmSub</code> - the subscriber object pointer.
-5. <code>AlarmSub::MemberAlarmCb</code> - a pointer to a callback member function.
+5. <code>&AlarmSub::MemberAlarmCb</code> - the subscriber callback member function.
 6. <code>workerThread1</code> - the thread the callback will be invoked on.
-Adding a thread argument changes the callback from synchronous to asynchronous.
+Adding a thread argument changes the callback type from synchronous to asynchronous.

 <p>Create a function conforming to the delegate signature.
 Insert a callable functions into the delegate container.</p>